isagoya/astro-hananiawan-m2/src/pages/md/chapt12.md

 <dd>
 So does Christianity.
 The Bible says that Hansen’s disease appears as a work of God that He strikes.
 The typical example in Leviticus, which tells exactly what the priest should do, observe, and deal with the patient.

 > “When a man has on the skin of his body a swelling, a scab, or a bright spot, and it becomes on the skin of his body like a leprous sore, then he shall be brought to Aaron the priest or to one of his sons the priests.
 The priest shall examine the sore on the skin of the body; and if the hair on the sore has turned white, and the sore appears to be deeper than the skin of his body, it is a leprous sore.
-Then the priest shall examine him, and pronounce him unclean.
-(Leviticus: 13:2-3)
+Then the priest shall examine him, and pronounce him unclean. "(Leviticus: 13:2-3)
 >
 > “And if the priest sees that the scab has indeed spread on the skin, then the priest shall pronounce him unclean.
 It is leprosy.
 When the leprous sore is on a person, then he shall be brought to the priest.”(ibid.8-9)
 >